What Is Hearing Loss?

 Wear earplugs when you're around sounds as loud or louder than traffic.
 Lawn mowers, power sanders, vacuums, and most concerts are all loud enough to harm unprotected ears.
 When possible, move away from the source of the noise.
 For example, cross the street or cover your ears when you walk past a loud road construction site.

-If you work in a noisy workplace, talk to your employer about ear safety.
+If your workplace is noisy, talk to your employer about ear safety.
 The National Institute for Occupational Safety and Health (NIOSH) recommends that employers install barrier walls or mufflers in noisy plants to protect their workers' hearing.